Duel (1971 film): Production

+Development

-Richard Matheson adapted the script from his own short story, which was originally published in Playboy magazine.
-Matheson got the inspiration for the story when he was tailgated by a trucker while on his way home from a golfing match with friend Jerry Sohl on November 22, 1963, the same day as the John F. Kennedy assassination.
-After a series of unsuccessful attempts to pitch the idea as an episode for various television series, he decided to write it as a short story instead.
+Richard Matheson adapted the script from his own short story, which was originally published in the March 1971 issue of Playboy magazine.
+Matheson got the inspiration for the story when he was tailgated by a trucker while on his way home from a golfing match, on the then two-lane Highway 126 in Fillmore, California, with friend Jerry Sohl on November 22, 1963, the same day as the John F. Kennedy assassination.
+After a series of attempts to pitch the idea as an episode for various television series, he decided to write it as a short story instead.
 In preparation for writing the story, he drove from his home to Ventura and recorded everything he saw on a tape recorder.

-The original short story was given to Spielberg by his secretary, who told him that it was being made into a Movie of the Week for ABC and suggested he apply to be the director.
+The original short story was given to Spielberg by his secretary Nona Tyson, who told him that it was being made into a Movie of the Week for ABC with producer George Eckstein, and she suggested he apply to be the director; she told Spielberg to read the story, which he liked.
 Duel was Spielberg's second feature-length directing effort, after "L.A.
 2017", a 1971 episode of the NBC television series The Name of the Game.
+Spielberg showed Eckstein a rough cut of "Murder by the Book", an episode of Columbo directed by Spielberg that had not yet aired (it aired on September 15, 1971, two months before the release of Duel).

 Much of the movie was filmed in and around the communities of Canyon Country, Agua Dulce, and Acton, California.
 In particular, sequences were filmed on the Sierra Highway, Agua Dulce Canyon Road, Soledad Canyon Road, and Angeles Forest Highway.
+Spielberg insisted on shooting outside, contrary to the request of unit production manager, Wallace Worsley, who felt that the film could not be shot efficiently on the budget and time provided.
+As a compromise, he allowed Spielberg to start the filming on location for the first three days to see if it really could be done on an efficient level.
+To help with plotting, he made an overhead map to help plot out the camera shots.
+Principal photography began on September 13, 1971.
+Shooting lasted 13 days.
+Three more days were needed for additional scenes.

 Many of the landmarks from Duel still exist today, including the tunnel, the railroad crossing, and Chuck's Café, where Mann stops for a break.
-The café building is still on Sierra Highway, but has housed a French restaurant called Le Chêne since 1980.
+The café building is still on Sierra Highway, but has housed a French restaurant called 'Le Chêne' since 1986.
 The cliffs where the truck crashes at the end are Mystery Mesa, off Vasquez Canyon Road.

 Production of the television film was overseen by ABC's director of movies of the week Lillian Gallo.
-Filming was completed in thirteen days—three longer than the scheduled—leaving ten days for editing prior to broadcast.
+Filming was completed on October 4, 1971, in thirteen days—three longer than the schedule—which left ten days for editing prior to broadcast.

 Spielberg lobbied for Dennis Weaver to star in the movie because he admired Weaver's work in Orson Welles' Touch of Evil.
-Weaver repeats one of his lines from Touch of Evil in Duel, telling the truck driver in the café that he has "another think coming."